PhilipNaudus/simple_site-gh-pages/pages/overview/questions_about_mulans_legend_and_history.md

 In *[Romance of Sui and Tang](/pages/qing/romance_of_sui_and_tang)*, Mulan assists a princess.
 In *[Biography of Extraordinary Mulan](/pages/qing/biography_of_extraordinary_mulan)*, Mulan is assisted by a camel that is indwelt with the spirit of a snake.
 Additionally, *[Fierce and Filial](/pages/qing/fierce_and_filial)* includes two sidekicks (both men from her hometown).

 In the 1903 play *[Mulan Joins the Army](/pages/qing/mulan_joins_the_army_1903)*, Mulan’s cousin Mushu dresses as a woman to avoid the draft.
-For the majority of the play, Mulan uses the name “Mushu” as her male pseudonum.
+For the majority of the play, Mulan uses the name “Mushu” as her male pseudonym.

 None of the retellings include a dragon.